WebAssembly/spec/spectec/test-prose/TEST.md

   - Either:
     - externidx_u0 is (FUNC x).
     - externtype_u1 is (FUNC ft).
-    - |C.FUNCS| is greater than x.
+    - the function type C.FUNCS[x] is defined in the context.
-    - the function type C.FUNCS[x] is ft.
+    - C.FUNCS[x] is ft.
   - Or:
     - externidx_u0 is (GLOBAL x).
     - externtype_u1 is (GLOBAL gt).
-    - |C.GLOBALS| is greater than x.
+    - the global type C.GLOBALS[x] is defined in the context.
-    - the global type C.GLOBALS[x] is gt.
+    - C.GLOBALS[x] is gt.
   - Or:
     - externidx_u0 is (TABLE x).
     - externtype_u1 is (TABLE tt).
-    - |C.TABLES| is greater than x.
+    - the table type C.TABLES[x] is defined in the context.
-    - the table type C.TABLES[x] is tt.
+    - C.TABLES[x] is tt.
   - Or:
     - externidx_u0 is (MEM x).
     - externtype_u1 is (MEM mt).
-    - |C.MEMS| is greater than x.
+    - the memory type C.MEMS[x] is defined in the context.
-    - the memory type C.MEMS[x] is mt.
+    - C.MEMS[x] is mt.

 Export_ok
 - the export (EXPORT name externidx) is valid with the external type xt if: